i-be-snek/lemmy-util-bot/README.md

     | image     | Ignore threads with an image url                                              |

-    For example, to ignore NSFW, pinned, and already-mirrored posts from Reddit, type the names separated by a comma
+    For example, to ignore NSFW, pinned, and already-mirrored threads from Reddit, type the names separated by a comma

     ```shell
     THREADS_TO_IGNORE="mirrored,pinned,nsfw"